Cape Coral / Fort Myers / Lee County

 How do I know if I need rescreening or a full replacement?

-Here is the quick test: push gently on the aluminum frame sections.
-If they are solid and straight, you probably just need new screen fabric, the affordable fix.
+A few torn panels often point to spot repair or rescreening, while bent frame sections, loose doors, or heavy corrosion can change the scope.
+You do not need to make that call on your own before reaching out.
 If sections flex, are visibly bent, or show white chalky corrosion that goes deeper than surface level, the frame may need attention before new screen goes in.
 Salt air in Lee County is brutal on aluminum over time.
-Worth checking before anyone quotes rescreening on a frame that will not last another season.
+Worth checking before anyone discusses rescreening on a frame that will not last another season.

-They do, and they are usually specific about mesh density and color.
-Most Lee County communities want 18x14 or 20x20 mesh in charcoal or silver, but confirm your district's current specs before scheduling.
+HOA rules can affect mesh density, color, door hardware, and visibility from the street.
+Most Lee County communities use common charcoal or silver mesh options, but it is worth checking current community requirements when they apply.
 Some communities updated their requirements after recent storms.
 A good rescreening company will know this and confirm compliance before starting.
 If yours does not ask, that is worth noting.

 What does quality rescreening actually look like?